Enter an individual’s compensation, the total compensation of all employees, and the total profit into the calculator to determine the profit share.

 Profit Share Definition

-A profit share is defined as a percentage of the total profits a company has earned that is distributed to an individual.
-Typically profit share is calculated by determining the ratio of the employee’s compensation to the total compensation of all employees.
+A profit share is a percentage of the total profits a company has earned that is distributed to an individual.
+Typically profit share is calculated by determining the ratio of the employee's compensation to the total compensation of all employees.

 How to calculate profit-sharing?